What is “regular household trash?”

 What is your holiday policy?

-There is no trash or recycling collection on 4th of July, Thanksgiving Day, Christmas Day or New Year’s Day.
+There is no trash or recycling collection on Thanksgiving Day, Christmas Day, New Year’s Day, or any other collection day when the refuse and recycling facilities are closed.
 If a designated collection day falls on one of these holidays, trash collection service will resume on your next regularly-scheduled trash collection day, and recycling collection service will resume on your next regularly-scheduled recycling collection day.
-No adjustments will be made to your account.

 What is your inclement weather policy?

 Patriot Disposal will make every effort to provide services when the weather is inclement.
 Services will be suspended or canceled in the event that we consider the roads unsafe for travel by our vehicles.
 In the event that inclement weather prevents Patriot Disposal from providing service on a regularly-scheduled collection day, trash collection service will resume on the next regularly-scheduled trash collection day, and recycling collection service will resume on the next regularly-scheduled recycling collection day, road conditions permitting.

 What items are unacceptable for collection from the curbside?

 Ammunition, asbestos, bricks, cinder blocks, combustibles, concrete, dirt, fire extinguishers, flammable products, explosives, hazardous waste, helium tanks, infectious waste, manure, medical waste, mulch, pesticides, poisons, propane tanks, rocks, sod, stones, tires, toxic waste, tree stumps, or any other material prohibited by the landfill or any applicable state or federal law as being hazardous or toxic, or items too large or too heavy to be loaded safely into the collection vehicles.

 What do I do if I have a large item to dispose of?